yusufaine/tp/docs/UserGuide.md

 ### Find an existing recipe: `find`
 Searches for a recipe based on the keywords (seperated by pipe). <br>
-These `Keywords` consists of ingredients, tags or recipe names. `find` will return any recipe that contains these keywords even if there is a partial matching. <br>
+These `keywords` can consists of ingredients, tags or recipe names. `find` will return any recipe that contains these keywords even if there is a partial matching. <br>

 Usage:
 * `find <keyword> [other keywords seperated by pipe]`